Darxo/Hardened/README.md

 ### Attacking Allies

 - Force Attacking an ally on the world map no longer drops their Relation with you to 0 or causes a Morale Reputation hit.
 Instead it only makes them temporarily your enemy until you cancel the combat dialog or end the fight with them
-- Whenever start combat, lose 5 Relation with all hostile Factions that you fight against
+- Whenever you start combat, lose 5 Relation with all hostile Factions that you fight against
 - Whenever you start combat against a temporary enemy (e.g. when Force Attacking an ally), lose 2 Morale Reputation
 - Killing any character now changes Relation with their faction by -2 (down from -0.5).
 This action will now print a relation change entry with a reason